kaycix/humboldtnativeplants/about.md

 join:
   - image_path: /assets/images/icons/computer.png
     title: "Help to Power this Website"
     excerpt: "Humboldt Native Plants is <a href='https://github.com/kaycix/humboldtnativeplants' target='_blank'>an open-source website</a> - it is available online for anyone to contribute to.
 Making changes is as easy as modifying a text file.
-If you live outside Humboldt County, you can easily clone this website and make modifications for your region."
+If you live outside Humboldt County, you can easily clone this website and make modifications for your region.
+Let's spread the native plant love!"

 inspiration:
   - image_path: /assets/images/icons/people.png
     title: "Inspiration"
-    excerpt: "So many people have inspired this website: Ecologist Douglas Tallemy, California native plant author Judith Larner Lowry, climate activist Greta Thundberg and Zero Waste blogger Anne Marie Bonneau.
-Thank you to many knowledgeable and endlessly generous local native plant experts including friend and mentor Brian, and North Coast CNPS Nursery directors Chris and Barbara."
+    excerpt: "So many people have inspired this website: Ecologist Douglas Tallamy, California native plant author Judith Larner Lowry, climate activist Greta Thundberg and Zero Waste blogger Anne Marie Bonneau.
+Thank you to many knowledgeable and endlessly generous Humboldt County native plant experts including friend and mentor Brian, and North Coast CNPS Nursery directors Chris and Barbara."

 ---